 - Step 2: Enter the PIN number from the client device in the field on the above WPS screen.
-Then click Connect button. - Step 3: "Connect successfully" will appear on the screen of Figure 4-4, which means the client device has successfully connected to the Router.
+Then click Connect button. - Step 3: "Connect successfully" will appear on the screen, which means the client device has successfully connected to the Router.